Parkinson's Disease (cont.)

 What genes are linked to Parkinson's disease?

 In most individuals, Parkinson's disease is idiopathic, which means that it arises sporadically with no known cause.
-However, about 15% of individuals have family members with Parkinson's disease.
+However, some of individuals diagnosed with Parkinsons also have family members with the disease.
 By studying families with hereditary Parkinson's disease, scientists have identified several genes that are associated with the disorder.
 Studying these genes helps understand the cause of Parkinson's disease and may lead to new therapies.
 So far, five genes have been identified that are definitively associated with Parkinson's disease.

 - SNCA (synuclein, alpha non A4 component of amyloid precursor): SNCA makes the protein alpha-synuclein.
 In brain cells of individuals with Parkinson's disease, this protein aggregates in clumps called Lewy bodies.
 Mutations in the SNCA gene are found in early-onset Parkinson's disease.